 Methotrexate, a common treatment for RA, can cause birth abnormalities if either partner takes the drug during conception or pregnancy.

-Women who become pregnant while taking methotrexate should stop taking methotrexate and contact a doctor as soon as possible.
+People who become pregnant while taking methotrexate should stop taking methotrexate and contact a doctor as soon as possible.
 Partners should stop taking methotrexate at least 3 months before getting pregnant.

 People using methotrexate who are planning on becoming pregnant should speak with their doctor first.
 A doctor can advise people on their best alternatives for treating RA during pregnancy.